vufind-org/learning-vufind-book/README.md

-# Learning VuFind
+# Learning VuFind®

-This book provides basic insights for installation, configuration and customisation of the Open Source Discovery Software VuFind.
+This book provides a basic introduction to installation, configuration and customization of the open source discovery software, VuFind®.

-For more information on VuFind please visit: https://www.vufind.org
+For more information on VuFind®, please visit: https://www.vufind.org

 ## Build documentation